 Many small business owners are ok hiring the reps.
 But, they become terrified by the thought of hiring a manager!
 I believe this is often because they fear losing control by delegating this aspect of their business.
 But the loss of control is really a fallacy.
 They have even less control by not letting go!
 That’s because they are always controlled by their own ability to handle a finite amount or work and become the chokepoint for sales in their own company.

 Often the fear stems from not understanding how to create the necessary sales management systems to manage the sales function and the sales manager they need to hire.
-Sales management is not as difficult as you might think, but it is not something that is taught in the classroom.
-It is usually learned in the trenches, so many owners don’t know how to do it.
+To make sales management shift you don’t get in a classroom, but you learn in the trenches, so many owners don’t know how to do it.
 Our program “Selling By the Numbers” demystifies the process of sales management for most small business owners.

 Train Your Team Using Your Sales Process